WestonSu/Antimicrobials/README.md

 ## 🤝 Collaboration <a name="Collaboration"></a>

 Due to the limitations of the [training set (n=2,928)](https://github.com/WestonSu/Antimicrobials/blob/main/1_GAT/data/Anti_plus_v2.csv), certain chemicals outside its applicability domain may not have ideal predictions for antibacterial activity.
 We welcome contributions from other researchers to supplement data on the growth inhibition of _E. coli_ by other chemicals.
-If you have any questions regarding this project, please contact wysu_st@rcees.ac.cn.

 ---